 U Unsatisfactory work

-W Withdrawal from the course by the end of the tenth week of the fall or spring term
+W Withdrawal from the course by the date specified in the official academic calendar

 WM Withdrawal from the course for documented medical circumstances